 The National Trail Raceway: Serving motorsports fans since 1964, National Trail Raceway is an NHRA Drag Racing facility with an extensive schedule of weekly racing and special events, highlighted by the World’s Largest single-make event, The Mopar Nationals.
 Luxury suites, group ticket specials and corporate hospitality allow us to tailor your visit to your needs.
 Located just 20 minutes from Columbus and just 2 miles from the I-70/Rt.37 interchange, access to National Trail Raceway is quick and easy.

-- Location: (Map It) 500 South Apollo Drive, Wapakoneta, OH.
-Located just west of I-75 at exit 111 (Bellefontaine Street) in Wapakoneta, Ohio
+- Location: (Map It) 500 South Apollo Drive in Wapakoneta, Ohio

 - Phone: 419-738-8811 or 800-860-0142